Dialium excelsum

 Dialium excelsum is a species of flowering plant in the family Fabaceae.
-It is native to the Democratic Republic of the Congo and Uganda.
+It is a tree native to central Africa, ranging from Cameroon through Republic of the Congo and Democratic Republic of the Congo to South Sudan and western Uganda.
+It grows in terre firme tropical lowland rainforest, including the Ituri Forest in the eastern DRC, from 450 to 1,050 metres elevation.
 It is threatened by mining and forest clearing.